-Mike Joy's Career Spans Over 50 Years
+Mike Joy's Broadcasting Career Spans Nearly 50 Years

 Born in Chicago, Illinois, and raised in Connecticut, Joy started off his career while he was still in college.
 He began working as a public address announcer at Riverside Park Speedway in 1970.